 We are currently negotiating the purchase of or have entered into agreements for other potential acquisitions.
-These centers, together with the potential acquisitions discussed above, in aggregate, have an associated potential purchase price of approximately \$489.0 million, which includes the assumption of up to approximately \$291.0 million in indebtedness, representing up to an aggregate of approximately 1.9 million square feet.
-While we have negotiated and signed a number of contracts on these potential acquisitions, the closing of these acquisitions are subject to a number of conditions, including the completion of due diligence in some cases, the receipt of regulatory or lender approvals in other cases or the completion of the negotiations in others.
+The closing of these acquisitions are subject to a number of conditions, including the completion of due diligence in some cases, the receipt of lender approvals and the completion of the negotiations in others.
 As such, there can be no assurance that we will ultimately close on any of these transactions.

-As of the date of this filing, we are in the initial study period for three potential new development sites located in League City (Houston), Texas; Scottsdale, Arizona and West Phoenix, Arizona.
+As of the date of this filing, we are in the initial study period for two potential new development sites located in Scottsdale, Arizona and West Phoenix, Arizona.
 There can be no assurance that these sites will ultimately be developed.